metabrainz/metabrainz.org/README.md

 #### Payments

 Next is the configuration of the payment systems.
-We use PayPal and WePay to accept donations to our foundation.
-For WePay you need to set your access token (*WEPAY_ACCESS_TOKEN*) and account ID (*WEPAY_ACCESS_TOKEN*).
-PayPal is a bit more complicated. *PAYPAL_ACCOUNT_IDS* dictionary contains PayPal IDs or email addresses of accounts for each supported currency. *PAYPAL_BUSINESS* is an address for non-donations; all payments sent there will be ignored.
+We use PayPal and Stripe to accept payments to our foundation. *PAYPAL_ACCOUNT_IDS* dictionary contains PayPal IDs or email addresses of accounts for each supported currency. *PAYPAL_BUSINESS* is an address for non-donations; all payments sent there will be ignored.